princjef/mageutil/bintool/README.md

 func WithBinExt(ext string) Option
 ```

-WithBinExt defines a custom extension to use when identifying a binary executable via the BinExt template variable\.
-The default binary extension is empty for all operating systems except Windows\, where it is \.exe\.
+WithBinExt defines a custom extension to use when identifying a binary executable via the BinExt template variable.
+The default binary extension is empty for all operating systems except Windows, where it is .exe.

 ### func [WithFolder](<https://github.com/princjef/mageutil/blob/master/bintool/bintool.go#L206>)